+Subject: History of Architecture-II

-Subject : HISTORY OF A ubject : HISTORY OF ARCHITECTURE-II Code : ART204 Credits : 3 Hours / Week: 3 hrs.
-Progressive Marks : 50 Examination Marks : 50 Mode of Exam : 3 hrs
+Code: ART204 Credits: 3 Hours / Week: 3 hrs.

+Progressive Marks: 60 Examination Marks: 40 Mode of Exam: 3 hrs

-To enlighten and to generate an understanding about the development of civilization and its architectural implications about development of architecture in India from river valley civilization to Indo-Aryan period.
-How architecture in India had thrust on religion as a basic force in development of construction technology.
+The course intends to enlighten and generate an understanding about the development of civilization and its architectural implications about development of architecture in India from river valley civilization to Indo-Aryan period.

-- To make the students understand contributions to architecture by the river valley, Aryan and Mauryan civilizations and the kinds of building materials and techniques adopted by them. - To enable the students to understand the influence of Buddhism and Jainism in India and architecture of buildings caves by studying specific examples. - To study the evolution of Hindu temple during different periods with selected examples in India. - To explain the students the evolution of architecture in relation to time with special emphasis to geographical, geological, social, religious, political, aesthetical and environmental factors. - To make the students understand the developments in the construction technology in different periods.
+- To make the students understand the contributions to architecture by the river valley, Aryan and Mauryan civilizations and the kinds of building materials and techniques adopted by them. - To enable the students to understand the influence of Buddhism and Jainism in India and architecture of buildings caves by studying specific examples. - To study the evolution of Hindu temple during different periods with selected examples in India. - To explain the students the evolution of architecture in relation to time with special emphasis to geographical, geological, social, religious, political, aesthetical and environmental factors. - To make the students understand the developments in the construction technology in different periods.